Katie Kistler

 GitHub

-I am a Molecular and Cellular Biology graduate student in the Bedford lab.
-I am broadly interested in studying the process of evolution including how host/pathogen interactions sculpt genomes, how fossils of selective forces like these can be seen in sequence data, and how epistasis constrains evolutionary potential.
-In the Bedford lab, I have recently focused on identifying and describing adaptive evolution in coronaviruses using phylogenetic and sequenced-based methods.
-Before this, I studied mutations that occur when human influenza H3N2 is passaged in eggs during vaccine production, found epistatic interactions between them, and predicted the antigenic impact of these mutations.
+I started as a postdoc in 2022, after getting my PhD in Molecular and Cellular Biology in the Bedford lab.
+I am broadly interested in studying the process of evolution including how host/pathogen interactions sculpt genomes, how evidence of selective forces like these can be seen in sequence data, and how epistasis constrains evolutionary potential.
+My work uses phylogenetic and sequence-based approaches to learn about patterns of viral evolution in the viruses that commonly infect us.

 Papers